hautelook/hautelook.github.io/roles/index.md

    * Suggest better abstractions for the code during the design and review process.
    * Solicit feedback from colleagues.
    * Proactively fix pain points.

+### Staff Engineer

+Staff Engineers are people who have a significant amount of domain knowledge.
+A Staff Engineer will have spent a number of years working at HauteLook as a Senior Engineer diving deep into product spaces and successfully shipping code.
+A Staff Engineer helps other Engineers understand how an existing code works (and sometimes doesn't work) to provide solution to a Product space.
+A Staff Engineer has a great working relationship with the entire Product Management department.

+### Senior Staff Engineer

+A Senior Staff Engineer holds mastery over one or more business critical Product spaces.

+### Principal Engineer

+A Principal Engineer is the de facto leader of all the engineers.
+They have enormous influence over the choices of technology and code design.
+This is a person you will rarely find in meetings with managers.
+They are given the most challenging tasks to solve.
+In addition to doing the work on their own, they are able to lead a group of engineers to solve large problems that may involve the concerted effort of multiple high-functioning engineers months to solve.

+### Agile Coach

+### Technical Agile Coach

 ## Architect